nqminds/edgesec.github.io/docusaurus/docs/supervisor.md

 ## DECRYPT_BLOB command

-Dencrypt a blob of data using a stored private key and initial value.
+Decrypt a blob of data using a stored private key and initial value.

 Usage: